Pretomanid: Discovery and pre-clinical development

 Pretomanid was first identified in 2000, in a series of 100 nitroimidazopyran derivatives synthesized and tested for antitubercular activity, by PathoGenesis (now a subsidiary of Novartis).
 Importantly, pretomanid has activity against static M. tuberculosis isolates that survive under anaerobic conditions, with bactericidal activity comparable to that of the existing drug metronidazole.
 Pretomanid requires metabolic activation by Mycobacterium for antibacterial activity.
 Pretomanid was not the most potent compound in the series against cultures of M. tuberculosis, but it was the most active in infected mice after oral administration.
 Oral pretomanid was active against tuberculosis in mice and guinea pigs at safely tolerated dosages for up to 28 days.

-Limited FDA approval
+Society and culture

+Legal status

-The U.S. Food and Drug Administration (FDA) approved pretomanid only in combination with bedaquiline and linezolid for treatment of a limited and specific population of adults with extensively drug resistant, treatment-intolerant or nonresponsive multidrug resistant pulmonary tuberculosis.
-Pretomanid was approved under the Limited Population Pathway (LPAD pathway) for antibacterial and antifungal drugs.
-The LPAD Pathway was established by Congress under the 21st Century Cures Act to expedite development and approval of antibacterial and antifungal drugs to treat serious or life-threatening infections in a limited population of patients with unmet need.
-Pretomanid is only the third tuberculosis drug to receive FDA approval in more than 40 years.
+The US Food and Drug Administration (FDA) approved pretomanid only in combination with bedaquiline and linezolid for treatment of a limited and specific population of adults with extensively drug resistant, treatment-intolerant or nonresponsive multidrug resistant pulmonary tuberculosis.
+Pretomanid was approved under the limited population pathway (LPAD pathway) for antibacterial and antifungal drugs.
+Pretomanid is only the third tuberculosis drug to receive approval from the FDA in more than 40 years.

-The FDA granted Pretomanid priority review and orphan drug designation.
-The FDA granted The Global Alliance for TB Drug Development (TB Alliance) the approval of Pretomanid and a Tropical Disease Priority Review Voucher.
+The FDA granted pretomanid priority review and orphan drug designations.
+The FDA granted The Global Alliance for TB Drug Development (TB Alliance) the approval of pretomanid and a tropical disease priority review voucher.

+Names

+Pretomanid is the international nonproprietary name, the generic name, and the nonproprietary name.
+Pretomanid is referred to as "Pa" in regimen abbreviations, such as BPaL.
+The "preto" part of the compound's name honors Pretoria, South Africa, the home of a TB Alliance clinical development office where much of the drug's development took place, while the "-manid" stem designates compounds with similar chemical structures.
+This class of drug is variously referred to as nitroimidazoles or nitroimidazooxazines.